glin/reactable/README.md

   selection = NULL,           # Enable row selection?
 Either "multiple" or "single" selectionId = NULL,         # Shiny input ID for the selected rows details = NULL,             # Additional content to display when expanding a row.
-See row details below outlined = FALSE,           # Add borders around the table? bordered = FALSE,           # Add borders around the table and every cell? borderless = FALSE,         # Remove inner borders from table? striped = FALSE,            # Zebra-stripe rows? highlight = TRUE,           # Highlight rows on hover? compact = FALSE,            # Make tables more compact? wrap = TRUE,                # Enable text wrapping?
+See row details below highlight = FALSE,          # Highlight rows on hover? outlined = FALSE,           # Add borders around the table? bordered = FALSE,           # Add borders around the table and every cell? borderless = FALSE,         # Remove inner borders from table? striped = FALSE,            # Zebra-stripe rows? compact = FALSE,            # Make tables more compact? wrap = TRUE,                # Enable text wrapping?
 If FALSE, long text will be truncated to fit on one line showSortIcon = TRUE,        # Show a sort icon when sorting columns?